 Spotlight on Tourmalines

-We love Tourmalines for the endless array of colours they can be found in - almost more than any other precious gemstone.
+We love Tourmalines for their endless array of colours - almost more than any other precious gemstone.
 Every colour has its own unique meaning, making it the perfect stone to commemorate something personal to you.

-Tourmalines have long been known as the Birthstone of October, making them an ideal gemstone for October Birthday gifts or as a reminder of a child born at this time of year.
-The variety of colours mean it's even easier to choose a Tourmaline that is even more unique to the wearer and their personality.
+Tourmalines are one of the birthstones of October, making them an ideal gemstone for October birthday gifts or as a celebration of a child born at this time of year.
+The variety of colours mean it's even easier to choose a tourmaline that is even more unique to the wearer and their personality.

 The name tourmaline comes from the Sinhalese term 'turmali', meaning 'unknown gemstones of mixed colours - which perfectly describes them as they come in such a vast array of colours.

 The gemstone was first discovered by Dutch traders off the West Coast of Italy in the late 1600's to early 1700's.
 However, at this time they were often mistaken for other coloured gemstones such as emeralds and rubies.